-There are several types of free walking tours in Barcelona with most companies offering both a Gothic Quarter as well as a Gaudi/Modernism tour.
+There are several types of free walking tours in Barcelona, Spain with most companies employing local tour guides and offering both a Gothic Quarter as well as a Gaudi/Modernism tour.

 But there are also free tours that focus on street art as well as a free bike tour available.

 In this post, we will explain your options, provide schedules, and a calendar.

 In Barcelona, the capital of Catalonia, there are many self-guided tours as well as talks at museums and historic sights that truly cost nothing.

 However, most people understand the term 'free tours' to be guided walks that operate on a ‘name-your-own-price’ model or what’s usually called a ‘tips-only-basis’.

 There is no cost to take a tour.
 After the tour, you get to decide how much you thought it was worth or what you could afford, even nothing.

 According to reviews on Google and TripAdvisor, past participants seem to leave between €5-€15 per adult.

 Many people are drawn to these tours because they are convenient, affordable, and entertaining.

 You may also want to consider a Barcelona self-guided game.
 This is different from a traditional tour, but it allows you to experience the city in a small group and at your own pace.